 Student motivation, school policy choices and modern language study in England

 Abstract

-This paper investigates the relationship between the decisions made by school leaders in England on their school policy for teaching modern languages post-14, and student motivation for MFL.
+This paper investigates the relationship between the decisions made by school leaders in England concerning their school policy for teaching modern foreign languages (MFL) post-14, and student motivation for MFL.
 Seventy head teachers, 119 heads of modern languages and 666 students aged 14-15 from schools in England took part in the questionnaire-based study.
-Student motivation is measured using the Self-Regulation Questionnaire (Academic) (Ryan & Connell 1989), based on Self-Determination Theory.
-The relationship between student perceptions of the usefulness of specific languages and the decision to study these is also considered.
-Results show that the way choice is presented is a key part of student motivation in languages, and that students see different languages as useful for different reasons.
-Furthermore, the ways school leaders make decisions around their language policy do not align with language provision that optimises student motivation.
-The study concludes by suggesting new pathways for rejuvenating language learner motivation in Anglophone contexts.
+Student motivation was measured using the Self-Regulation Questionnaire (Academic) (Ryan and Connell 1989), based on Self-Determination Theory.
+The relationship between student perceptions of the usefulness of specific languages and the decision to study these was considered.
+Results show that the way choice is presented is a key part of student motivation for MFL, and that students see different languages as useful for different reasons.
+Furthermore, the data suggest that the ways school leaders make decisions concerning language policy do not align with language provision that optimises student motivation.
+The study concludes by suggesting new pathways for rejuvenating language learner motivation in anglophone contexts.

 Keywords

-Motivation; GCSE; usefulness; choice
+Language learning, Motivation; GCSE choices; school language policy

 Introduction

 This study investigates both student motivation to study a modern foreign language (MFL) in English secondary schools, and the decisions made by school-level policy makers regarding the teaching of the subject.
-Unlike previous studies, it considers student motivation in light of whether or not they have chosen to take the subject – a choice which is now available to many students.
-At national-level, the subject is not compulsory beyond the age of 14 in England, leaving individual schools free to set their own policy.
-Furthermore, this study considers how school leaders decide their own school’s policy on the subject’s optionality; a topic that has received little attention to date.
-Studies on Modern Foreign Language (MFL) motivation in the UK tend to show that students are generally poorly motivated (Coleman, Galaczi & Astruc 2007; Lanvers 2017a; Williams, Burden & Lanvers 2002), enjoy the lessons less than in other subjects (Graham, Macfadyen & Richards 2012), and are less motivated than their peers in other countries (Bartram 2006).
-The UK shares the motivation crisis with other Anglophone countries, a phenomenon to be understood in the context of global English and the perception that ‘English is enough’ (East 2009; Group of Eight 2007; Lo Bianco 2014).
-Motivation for learning other languages has been described as being ‘in the shadow of Global English (Dörnyei & Al-Hoorie 2017, p.457), meaning that language learners in Anglophone countries start the process already at a disadvantage.
+Unlike previous studies, it considers student motivation in light of whether or not they have chosen to take the subject.
+At national level in England, MFL are not compulsory beyond the age of 14, leaving individual schools free to set their own policy.
+This study also considers how school leaders decide their school’s policy on the subject’s optionality, a topic that has received little attention to date.
+Studies on MFL motivation in the UK tend to show that students are generally poorly motivated (Coleman, Galaczi and Astruc 2007; Lanvers 2017a; Williams, Burden and Lanvers 2002), enjoy the lessons less than in other subjects (Graham, Macfadyen and Richards 2012), and are less motivated than their peers in other countries (Bartram 2006).
+The UK shares the motivation crisis with other anglophone countries, a phenomenon to be understood in the context of global English and the perception that ‘English is enough’ (East 2009; Group of Eight 2007; Lo Bianco 2014; Lanvers 2017a).
+Motivation for learning other languages has been described as being ‘in the shadow of Global English (Dörnyei and Al-Hoorie 2017: 457), meaning that language learners in anglophone countries start the process already at a disadvantage.

 Unlike the majority of language motivation studies, this study adopts Self-Determination Theory as its motivation framework, and uses data on student choice to consider the impact of school-level curriculum organisation on student motivation.
 In addition, it considers the ways in which schools make decisions regarding language teaching in order to draw conclusions regarding the possibilities for improving take-up at GCSE.1

-Successive annual Language Trends reports (see British Council 2017) have chronicled a declining trend in uptake of the subject in English schools and point to a continuing language learning crisis (Lanvers & Coleman 2013; Tinsley & Board 2017a 2017b).
-Other Anglophone nations report similar crises (Berman 2011; Group of Eight 2007).
+Successive annual Language Trends reports (see British Council 2017) have chronicled a declining trend in uptake of the subject in English schools and point to a continuing language learning crisis (Lanvers and Coleman 2013; Tinsley and Board 2017a 2017b).
+Other anglophone nations report similar crises (Berman 2011; Group of Eight 2007).